Cassandra Cain: Description

 Since the character's inception, Cassandra is often credited as being among the world's greatest martial artists on Earth within the DC Universe, surpassing the likes of Batman.
-Her most re-occurring conflict revolves around her abusive relationship with her father, having rejected her father's evil intentions, and her complex relationship with her mother, whom struggles to define her relationship with Cassandra while viewing her as a rival capable of surpassing her abilities.
+Her most re-occurring conflict revolves around her abusive relationship with her father, having rejected her father's evil intentions, and her complex relationship with her mother, who struggles to define her relationship with Cassandra while viewing her as a rival capable of surpassing her abilities.

 Literacy skills

-Having been raised deliberated by David Cain without speech in an effort to teach her violence and martial artistry as her "first language", the character was first considered both mute and illiterate.
-Several storylines has since had the character address these limitations, with Batman and Barbara Gordon (Oracle and the first Batgirl) being chief among those whom have supported and helped teach her social skills, reading, and writing.
+Having been raised deliberately by David Cain without speech in an effort to teach her violence and martial artistry as her "first language", the character was first considered both mute and illiterate.
+Several storylines has since had the character address these limitations, with Batman and Barbara Gordon (Oracle and the first Batgirl) being chief among those who have supported and helped teach her social skills, reading, and writing.
 A telepath also once "re-wired" her brain to allow her to understand English albeit with difficulty and her speech was often accompanied by long pauses and used the wrong words at times.

-n Batgirl #67 (October 2005), Oracle performed a number of tests on Cassandra, determining the severity of the problem: "The language centers of your brain are all over both hemispheres.
+In Batgirl #67 (October 2005), Oracle performed a number of tests on Cassandra, determining the severity of the problem: "The language centers of your brain are all over both hemispheres.
 Not centralized like with most people.
 When you try to read or write, your brain doesn't know how to keep it cohesive."
 In the 2008 Batgirl miniseries, the first issue delves into an explanation as to Cassandra's increased verbal and literary skills.
 It is explained that during the year in which Batman, Nightwing, and Robin were abroad, Cassandra and Alfred took it upon themselves to help develop the skills that she lacked due to her less than conventional childhood.
 By day, she took speech and ESL courses.
 The formal training aided her thought processes related to language, improving her speech capability.